Related Articles

 3. Chinese Elm Bonsai (Ulmus parvifolia)

-The Chinese Elm is a classic indoor bonsai known for its small serrated leaves and beautiful ramification.
+The Chinese Elm is a classic bonsai tree for indoors, it is known for its small serrated leaves and beautiful ramification.

 Light Needs: Prefers full light, but tolerates partial indoor light